AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/RoleClassLibTypeExtensions/README.md

 RoleClassLibTypeExtensions Class
 ================================
-AutomationML 2.1 APIExtension methods for the RoleClassLib element and its defining class [RoleClassLibType][1]
+Extension methods for the RoleClassLib element and its defining class [RoleClassLibType][1]

 Inheritance Hierarchy